Code-Institute-Submissions/ShoeShine/README.md

 ## UX

-The projects aim is to give the user all the information needed about ShoeShine, so they can decide if it is what they need.
+The projects aim is to give the user all the information needed about Shoe Shine, so they can decide if it is what they need.

 ### Project Goals